-From time to time it is important to set course towards new goals for the next few months, the next year, and beyond.
+From time to time it is important to set course toward new goals for the next few months, the next year, and beyond.
 But let’s be adult about this; we all know that goals are achieved through smart work on a consistent basis.
-Dreams are pillow-fantasies.
+Dreams are pillow fantasies.

 Here is my five-step plan to achieving goals:

 - Work every day

-It’s fine to imagine what you might someday do, a dream can become a long term goal, something that is far beyond your current physical and or mental abilities may require many years, maybe a decade, or more, of work.
+It’s fine to imagine what you might someday do.
+A dream can become a long-term goal, something that is far beyond your current physical or mental abilities may require many years, maybe a decade, or more of work.
 The men and women who achieve the most in their fields did dream of being great alpinists, runners, ski mountaineers, sure.
 But they also had key raw materials: Timing.
 Priorities and circumstances.
 Support and dedication.

 Take myself as an example.
 I am 46 years old, a new father, and I work a lot of hours to keep my ship afloat.
 Let’s say I decided I would like to run a 2:30 marathon.
-Yet currently I cannot run a single 6 minute mile, let alone 26 consecutive 6-minute miles.
+Yet currently I cannot run a single 6-minute mile, let alone 26 consecutive 6-minute miles.
 Forget it.
-My time for running a fast(ish) marathon has past.
+My time for running a fast(ish) marathon has passed.